hussamfyi/hussamfyi.github.io/_posts/2023-08-02-do-you-trust-yourself.md

 ## Create more

-The topic of trusting oneself is relevant to where I am today.
-I've been mean to create more.
+The idea of trusting myself is relevant to me because, as someone that's self-employed, I'm in complete control of how I spend my time.
+And I've been meaning to use that time to create more.
 To write often.
 To practice design.
 To sketch again.
-These are things I loved to do as a kid, but I foolishly gave them up, because I convinced myself I needed to in order to become a functioning adult.
+These are things I loved to do as a kid, but I foolishly gave them up, because I convinced myself that's what adults do.

-I'm setting a goal for the next week to play more.
+I've been sitting on the sidelines because I'm afraid of the unknown.
+To break that, I'm setting a goal for the next week to play more.
 That's it.
 To use a digital or physical canvas as my playground for creative exploration and self-expression.

-Each day, I'm choosing to commit to:
+Each day, I'm going to play by:
-- Publishing 1 essay (150 to 300 words)
+- Publishing 1 essay (no matter how small)
-- Practicing design for at least 2 hours
+- Practicing design for at least 2hrs
-- Sketching for 1 hour
+- Sketching for 30mins or more
+- Doing any other playful creative thing I can think of

-I know it won't make me any money, but...
+It won't make me money (at least no right away).

+I don't know where this will lead in the long term either, but...

 **I trust myself.**